-This material is issued by JMLSG to assist firms by setting out guidance on how they may approach meeting certain general obligations contained in legislation and regulation, or determining the 'equivalence' of particular overseas jurisdictions or markets, where there is no expectation or requirement in law that such guidance be formally approved by HM Treasury.
+This material is issued by JMLSG to assist firms by setting out guidance on how they may approach meeting certain general obligations contained in legislation and regulation, or determining the 'equivalence' of particular overseas markets, where there is no expectation or requirement in law that such guidance be formally approved by HM Treasury.

-With the exception of sections 1 and 5, therefore, the guidance in this Part does not carry the same Ministerial approval as the guidance in Parts I and II.
+Section 3 of the the guidance in this Part therefore does not carry the same Ministerial approval as the other guidance in this Part, and in Parts I and II.